marifinstad/anvendt-data-science/README.md

 ### 6.7.
 Cost
 How much will it cost to build and operate your system?
 Share estimated monthly costs (e.g., EC2 instances, Lambda, etc.)

+Estimated Monthly Costs:

+Cloud Infrastructure: Hosting the system on a cloud platform (e.g., AWS, Azure) will incur costs for virtual machines, storage, and networking resources.
+Estimated monthly costs could range from $3,000 to $5,000 depending on the chosen cloud provider and the scale of resources.
+Machine Learning Services: Costs associated with using machine learning services like AWS SageMaker or Azure ML for model training and inference, which could be around $1,000 to $2,000 monthly based on usage.
+Database: If a managed database service is used for storing patient data securely, monthly costs might be around $500 to $800.
+Security Services: Expenses for security services such as Web Application Firewall (WAF) and DDoS protection could add an additional $500 to $1,000 monthly.
+Monitoring and Logging: Costs related to centralized logging services and monitoring tools might range from $200 to $400 monthly.
+Total estimated monthly costs: $5,200 to $9,200

 ### 6.8.
 Integration points

 How will your system integrate with upstream data and downstream users?

+Upstream Data Integration:
+The system will integrate with electronic health records (EHR) systems to fetch historical patient data, enabling comprehensive analysis and prediction.
+Integration will be established through secure APIs and data pipelines.

+Downstream Users Integration:
+Healthcare professionals will access the system via the web application interface, allowing them to input patient data and receive predictions.
+Integration with user authentication systems will ensure secure user access and data privacy.

 ### 6.9.
 Risks & Uncertainties

 Risks are the known unknowns; uncertainties are the unknown unknows.
 What worries you and you would like others to review?

+Known Risks:

+Data Quality: Incomplete or inaccurate data in the dataset could lead to biased predictions, impacting the system's reliability.
+Rigorous data cleaning and validation processes will mitigate this risk.
+Regulatory Compliance: Ensuring compliance with healthcare regulations, especially regarding patient data privacy, is critical.
+Regular legal consultations will be sought to stay updated with evolving regulations.

+Unknown Uncertainties:

+Changing Healthcare Landscape: The evolution of healthcare practices and technologies might introduce unforeseen challenges.
+Continuous monitoring of industry trends and adaptability to new technologies will be essential to mitigate uncertainties.
+User Adoption: The acceptance and usage of the system by healthcare professionals might be unpredictable.
+User feedback loops and iterative improvements will be implemented to enhance user experience and address any adoption issues.

 ## 7. Appendix